-The neuropsychological evaluation is used to understand how your "thinking skills" are operating including memory, concentration, visual perception and problem-solving.
+The neuropsychological evaluation is used to understand how your "thinking skills" are operating including memory, language, concentration, visual perception, and problem-solving.

 The neuropsychological evaluation is helpful in understanding the after effects of head injury, stroke and certain illnesses, and for memory problems and other cognitive concerns.
 It helps identify ways in which you can strengthen weak thinking skills, and it can explore the contribution of tension or stress to memory or concentration problems.
 The goal of the evaluation is to provide you and your doctor with information that can be used to determine the best course of treatment.